Kinneff

-Kinneff is a roadside hamlet in Aberdeenshire, Scotland, just north of Inverbervie.
+Kinneff is a roadside hamlet in Aberdeenshire, Scotland, just to the north of Inverbervie.
 To the north lies another hamlet, Catterline.

 History

 Within the hamlet lies Kinneff Old Kirk, which is notable as the site where the Honours of Scotland were hidden by Christian Fletcher after the Siege of Dunnottar Castle in 1651 until the Restoration in 1660.
 The church was rebuilt in 1738 (and repaired in 1784 and 1831, with some additions in 1876), but some of the fabric of the building incorporates considerable portions of an earlier building.
 It was dedicated to St Arnty or Arnold, probably corruptions of Adamnan, in 1242.
 It belonged to the Priory of St Andrews.

-A separate Kinneff Church was opened by the Free Church of Scotland, after the schism in 1843, located to the west at Roadside of Kinneff.
+A separate Kinneff Church was opened by the Free Church of Scotland, after the schism in 1843, located to the west at Roadside of Kinneff, bordering what is now the A92.
+It reverted to the Church of Scotland in the subsequent unions of denominations to become part of the Church of Scotland via the United Free Church.

+In 1967, the parishes of Arbuthnott and Kinneff were linked.
+In 1990, this was revised with Kinneff being linked to Stonehaven South Church.
+In November 2007, Kinneff Parish was united with Arbuthnott and Bervie to form Arbuthnott, Bervie and Kinneff Church.

-The original Kinneff Old Church was closed as an active place of worship in 1976, with the congregation merged with the newer Kinneff Church (which had since returned to being within the Church of Scotland via the United Free Church).
+The original Kinneff Old Church was closed as an active place of worship in 1976, with the congregation merged with the newer Kinneff Church.
 The church is now open to the public, and run by a team of volunteers.

-The newer Kinneff Church, located at Roadside of Kinneff on the A92 closed for worship on Sunday 13th June 2010, and has subsequently been sold and developed into a private house.
-The Kinneff parish area is part of Arbuthnott, Bervie and Kinneff Church.
+The newer Kinneff Church closed for worship on Sunday 13th June 2010, and has subsequently been sold and developed into a private house in 2015.